Seven simple tips to get even the pickiest eater in your family to eat more veggies!

 As a result, over the last seven years of being a mother I’ve accumulated several tried and true tips for getting my kids to eat more veggies that I can’t wait to share with all of you today.

-Tip #2: Show them where produce come from!
-Whether it’s a visit to a local farm or a stop at your nearby farmers market, nothing is more important that letting kids touch, feel, smell and see where fruits and veggies come from.
+Whether it’s a visit to a local farm or a stop at your nearby farmers market, nothing is more important than letting kids touch, feel, smell, and see where fruits and veggies come from.

-Tip #6: Cook with your kids!
 If I want my kids to eat more veggies, one of the best and easiest things I can do is involve them in the cooking process.
-Whether it’s grating cheese, mashing bananas or cracking eggs, kids love to be near their parents so if you’re in the kitchen, bring them along!
+Whether it’s grating cheese, mashing bananas, or cracking eggs, kids love to be near their parents so if you’re in the kitchen, bring them along!

 What are your best tips for getting kids to eat more veggies?
 I’d love to hear from you!